xvicxpx/m6restore/README.md

 <aside>
 💡 This APN will be specific to your SIM card and which APN it is meant to work with.
 Generally you will change your APN by adding ‘dun’ to APN type
+   I have added an example apns.xml file in this repository for some common carriers
 </aside>

 ```bash